S0raWasTaken/rugen/README.md

 ```

 ## Build instructions:
-> I will assume you already have RUST installed on your system
+> I will assume you already have RUST installed in your system
 ```bash
 git clone https://github.com/S0raWasTaken/rugen
 cd rugen